tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 \mspace{50mu} (1)
 $$

-Alice and Bob also need to set up their own respective refund transaction so they can be compensated should the channel never be used; this is performed via a refund procedure.
+Alice and Bob also need to set up their own respective refund transactions so they can be compensated should the channel never be used; this is performed via a refund procedure.
 A refund procedure (off‑chain) consists of four parts, whereby each user creates two transactions: one kept partially secret (discussed below) and the other shared.
 Each partially secret transaction creates a different intermediate multiparty UTXO, which is then used as input in two shared transactions, to spending the same set of outputs to each participant.

-All consecutive refund procedures work in exactly the same manner.
+All consecutive refund procedures work in exactly the same way.
 In the equations that follow, double subscripts
-$\_{AA}$, $\_{AB}$, $\_{BA}$ and $\_{BB}$ have the following meaning: the first letter and the second letter indicate who controls the transaction the term is part of, and who created the value, respectively.
+$\_{AA}$, $\_{AB}$, $\_{BA}$ and $\_{BB}$ have the following meaning: the first letter and the second letter indicate who controls the transaction and who created the value, respectively.
 Blinding factors denoted by
-$\hat{k}$ and $k^{\prime}$ and values denoted by $v^{\prime}$ have a special purpose, discussed later, so that
+$\hat{k}$ and $k^{\prime}$, and values denoted by $v^{\prime}$, have a special purpose, discussed later, so that
 $\hat{k}\_{N\_{a}} \neq k\_{N\_{a}} \neq k^{\prime}\_{N\_{a}}$ and $v\_{N\_{a}} \neq v^{\prime}\_{N\_{a}}$.
 The
 $N\_{\text{th}}$ refund procedure is as follows: